ricardobeat/cidoo-abm066-tool/README.md

 - The old uploader treated a command `0x23` timeout as fatal after the config metadata had already been changed.
 That can leave the keyboard pointing at new frame counts or buckets while no matching frame stream was programmed.
+- An older uploader also forced config offset `33` to `1`.
+The known-good restored template has offset `33 = 0`, and forcing it away from `0` correlated with split/striped custom-image output during live tests.

 The current uploader still requires both buckets and now follows the Windows worker by continuing to stream command `0x21` packets after command `0x23` is